-1.1 Purpose of Instrument - National Instrument 24-101-Institutional Trade Matching and Settlement (Instrument) provides a framework in provincial securities regulation for more efficient and timely trade settlement processing, particularly institutional trades.
+1.1 Purpose of Instrument

+National Instrument 24-101-Institutional Trade Matching and Settlement (Instrument) provides a framework in provincial securities regulation for more efficient and timely trade settlement processing, particularly institutional trades.
 The increasing volumes and dollar values of securities traded in Canada and globally by institutional investors mean existing back-office systems and procedures of market participants are challenged to meet post-execution processing demands.
 New requirements are needed to address the increasing risks.
 The Instrument is part of a broader initiative in the Canadian securities markets to implement straight-through processing (STP).2

-1.2 General explanation of matching, clearing and settlement
+1.2 General Explanation Of Matching, Clearing and Settlement

-- (1) Parties to institutional trade A typical trade with or on behalf of an institutional investor might involve at least three parties: - a registered adviser or other buy-side manager acting for an institutional investor in the trade-and often acting on behalf of more than one institutional investor in the trade (i.e., multiple underlying institutional client accounts)-who decides what securities to buy or sell and how the assets should be allocated among the client accounts; - a registered dealer (including an Alternative Trading System registered as a dealer) responsible for executing or clearing the trade; and - any financial institution or registered dealer (including under a prime brokerage arrangement) appointed to hold the institutional investor's assets and settle trades. - (2) Matching A first step in settling a securities trade is to ensure that the buyer and the seller agree on the details of the transaction, a process
+(1) Parties to institutional trade

+A typical trade with or on behalf of an institutional investor might involve at least three parties:

+- a registered adviser or other buy-side manager acting for an institutional investor in the trade-and often acting on behalf of more than one institutional investor in the trade (i.e., multiple underlying institutional client accounts)-who decides what securities to buy or sell and how the assets should be allocated among the client accounts; - a registered dealer (including an Alternative Trading System registered as a dealer) responsible for executing or clearing the trade; and - any financial institution or registered dealer (including under a prime brokerage arrangement) appointed to hold the institutional investor's assets and settle trades. - (2) Matching

+A first step in settling a securities trade is to ensure that the buyer and the seller agree on the details of the transaction, a process referred to as trade confirmation and affirmation or trade matching.3 A registered dealer who executes trades with

-In this Companion Policy, the terms "CSA", "we", "our" or "us" are used interchangeably and generally mean the same thing as Canadian securities regulatory authorities defined in National Instrument 14-101 - Definitions.
+1 In this Companion Policy, the terms "CSA", "we", "our" or "us" are used interchangeably and generally mean the same thing as Canadian securities regulatory authorities defined in National Instrument 14-101 - Definitions.